envico801/clean-code-javascript/anki/README.md

 ##### Use method chaining

-This pattern is very useful in JavaScript and you see it in many libraries such as jQuery and Lodash.
-It allows your code to be expressive, and less verbose.
-For that reason, I say, use method chaining and take a look at how clean your code will be.
-In your class functions, simply return `this` at the end of every function, and you can chain further class methods onto it.
+Method chaining is a pattern that allows multiple methods to be called in a single statement, making code more fluent and expressive.
+This pattern is commonly seen in libraries like jQuery and Lodash.

+Key benefits of method chaining:
+- More readable and expressive code
+- Reduced variable declarations
+- Fluent interface
+- Compact syntax
+- Better code flow

 **Bad:**
 ```javascript
 class Car {
   constructor(make, model, color) {